Euler-H/M2D-LIF_Jittor/README.md

    - Uses single-modal teacher models to guide dual-modal student training.
    - Provides training, validation, and visualization scripts for dual-modal OBB detection.

-This repository is not a fully packaged one-click experimental benchmark.
-It is intended as a research-oriented reproduction codebase.
-Paths, dataset roots, checkpoint paths, and some experiment-specific settings should be modified according to the local environment before running.

 ## 2. Tested Environment

 The following environment was used during development and testing.